estrattonbailey/micro-form/README.md

 ```

 ### `Form`
-`<Form≥` takes no configuration, and accepts a single render callback as its child.
+`<Form>` takes no configuration, and accepts a single render callback as its child.
 This child function receives an object as it's only paramter.
 ```javascript
 <Form>
   {({ state, valid, validate, reset, update }) => (